Now that restrictions have been lifted in the UK, what it's like switching your broadband?

 It’s a similar story for all Openreach network providers.
 As long as you are coming from or going to an Openreach provider, you’re all good to switch.

 Virgin Media is different to all the other suppliers listed above.
 Why?
 Because they’re not part of the Openreach network as many other providers are.
+You’re still able to switch between them however, it just means that an engineer is required to get you up and running.

 Find out whether you could be getting faster home broadband speeds.
 Our speed test will check your current broadband and let you compare with other speeds in your area.Test your broadband